gracelang/language/languageSpec/spec.md

 initialization of its parents, by overriding a method requested on self by the parents' initialisers.

+### Abstract Methods

+Methods may be declared to be *abstract* by annotating the method header with `abstract`, and omitting the menthod body.
+Abstract methods do not override normal methods.
+Requesting an abstract method will generate an error.

 ### Required Methods

-Methods may be declared to be *required* by giving them the body `required`.
+Methods may be declared to be *required* by annotating them as `required`, and omitting the menthod body.
-(Required methods are similar to what some other languages call abstract methods.)
-This indicates that a real method body must be supplied before that method can be requested.
+This indicates that a normal method with a body must be supplied.
 Required methods do _not_ conflict with other methods.
 In particular, a required local method does not override a method from a parent; instead the parent is said to supply the requirement.
 Similarly, a method required by a used trait can be supplied by another used trait without any conflict.
 Requesting a required method that has not been supplied will generate an error.

 ### Overriding Methods